Auto insurance for seniors

 Is car insurance higher for seniors?

 Car insurance may cost more for older adults in most states due to a variety of factors.
-One possible factor is that older drivers have a higher risk of being involved in accidents than younger adult drivers.
-Older adults are also more prone to serious injuries as a result of an accident, which can lead to expensive hospital bills and greater costs for insurance companies.
+One possible factor noted by IIHS-HLDI is that older drivers may have a higher risk of being involved in accidents than some younger adult drivers.
+And according to the CDC, older adults are more prone to serious injuries as a result of an accident, which can lead to expensive hospital bills and greater costs for insurance companies.

 50s and 60s